A brief guide into React Native

 Ionic has a wide range of UI elements and quick prototyping

-And with this, we finish looking at React Native and Ionic separately.
+With this, we finish looking at React Native and Ionic separately.
 Now we get to the all-out war!
 Well, there will be no violence involved, but, nonetheless, we would use sheer comparison to declare which framework would emerge victorious, when meeting face-to-face.

 Pros of React Native in comparison to Ionic